Single-Course Engelsk 7.5 ECTS

 • Compare GMP, food and hygiene rules and Standards from various national and international regulatory authorities and standardization organizations and be familiar with their document structure.

-• Select cleaning principles and propose cleaning procedures appropriate for hygienic production plants.
+• Understand and select cleaning principles and establish cleaning procedures for hygienic process plants.

 Course Content